sslab-gatech/portal/map-untrusted-for-dma-from-realm.md

         return false;
 }
 ```
 As it needs host supports to change the RIPAS through the RMI, it returns until
-the smc_rec_enter function which runs Realm execution loop.
-Note that the ripas
+the smc_rec_enter function which runs realm execution loop.
+Note that the
+information about the ripas change is passed to the host through the rec_exit.
+Also note that similar information is also memorized in the rec->set_ripas.
+This
+information is used later by the RMM to check if the host initiated the RMI
+properly to update the RIPAS by comparing input of the RMI and rec->set_ripas
-is set for rec_exit so that host can process the RIPAS_CHANGE RSI.
-BTW, when the
+values.
+Also, note that the RMI_EXIT_RIPAS_CHANGE is set for the exit_reason
-rec->set_ripas is used??? \XXX
+to help host to process the RSI properly.
+One last thing to remember is that the
+start address is in IPA.

 ```cpp
 unsigned long smc_rec_enter(unsigned long rec_addr,